 Data in Transit

-This includes login credentials, form submissions, API communications, and file transfers that lack SSL/TLS protection.
+This includes login credentials, form submissions, API access communications, and file transfers that lack SSL/TLS protection.
 Without this, sensitive data can be intercepted during transmission.

 Data at Rest